- Every Post on One Huge Page It's Big, Long, and Meta

 Wake up.Ssnsnrk.Wake up, he's gone.Zzzz...wha?
 Oh, someone's here.
 Allow me to spin up.

 ........................................If it's not obvious, I'm fish's filesystem, and that's fish's hard drive.I'm a hard drive.We snuck this post in. fish can't know we're here.Don't tell fish.
 Big secret.He'd be embarassed if he knew.Humiliated.
 He can't know.See, fish was trying to beat grep.
 And he was experimenting with all these stupid ideas and complicated algorithms for teensy gains.
 It was sad, really.Pathetic.fish kept trying so many things.
 He was thrashing about.Like he was out of water.So we had to help him.
 It was easy, really - we just had to sneak in one line.
 One line was all it took.I wrote it!Because I told you what to write.fish only thought about the string searching algorithm.He never even considered us and the work we have to do.I felt slighted.
 It was rude.See, when I read data from the hard drive, I try to keep it around in memory.
 That's what the UBC is all about.Unified Buffer Cache.When most people read data, they end up wanting to read it again soon after.
 So keeping the data around saves time.But not fish.fish was reading these big honking files from start to finish.
 It was way more than I could remember at once.fish thrashed your cache, dude.So I just stopped trying.We turned off caching with this: fcntl(fd, F_NOCACHE, 1);Just like Apple recommends for that sort of usage pattern.And it helped.
 Looking for a single character in a 11.5 GB file:Hex Fiend (no caching) Hex Fiend (caching) grep 208 seconds 215 seconds 217 seconds And that's likely the best we can do, thanks to slowpoke over there.Phew.
 I'm all wore out.There's not much room for improvement left.
 We're searching 57 MB/second - that's bumping up against the physical transfer limit of our friend, Mr. ATA.I'm totally serial.Depending where we are on his platter.
 So we've done all we can for searching big files.Don't tell fish.Right.
 I hopFISH IS COMINGTime to go then.
-See you later. syncflushsleep........................................- The Treacherous Optimization May 30th, 2006 Old age and treachery will beat youth and skill every time.
+See you later. syncflushsleep........................................ - The Treacherous Optimization May 30th, 2006 Old age and treachery will beat youth and skill every time.

-- ...and statistics May 16th, 2006
+May 16th, 2006

 The latest "OS X is slow" meme to impinge on the mass psyche of the Internet comes courtesy of one Jasjeet Sekhon, an associate professor of political science at UC Berkeley.
 The page has hit digg and reddit and been quoted on Slashdot.
 The article and benchmark is here.
 Is there any merit to this?